gzuliani/solarmon/README.md

 The program then enters the main loop:

-* loop through the list of input devices invoking the `peek` method;
+* loop through the list of input devices invoking the `read` method;
 * if the acquistion fails for a given device, the communication channel used by that devices is reinitialized by means of the `reconnect` method of the associated `Communication` object;
 * a list of (`Device`, `readings`) tuples is then build;
 * the acquired data is forwared to the output device, one by one.